- Rank:

 S1c Eugene Joseph Rowe

-Before he was killed in the Japanese attack on Pearl Harbor, Eugene Joseph Rowe worked in the screw machine division of the Radio Corporation of America plant in Camden, New Jersey.
+Before he was killed in the Japanese attack on Pearl Harbor, Eugene Joseph Rowe briefly worked in the screw machine division of the Radio Corporation of America plant in Camden, New Jersey.

 A week or so after the Dec.
-7, 1941 attack his former co-workers on the swing shift were discussing the war during their lunch break.
+7, 1941 attack his former co-workers on the swing shift were discussing Rowe and the war during their lunch break.
 One suggested they salute the American flag in the factory and recite the Pledge of Allegiance.
 According to a June 1943 article in the Courier-Post newspaper, it became a nightly ritual during the war.

 Mr. Rowe was a seaman first class on the U.S.S.
 Arizona when he was killed.

-He lived in the Bettlewood section of Haddon Township and is honored there on a World War II memorial marker outside of Jennings Elementary School.
+Back home, he lived in the Bettlewood section of Haddon Township and is honored there on a World War II memorial marker outside of Jennings Elementary School.